divarvel/dhall-talk/slides.md

 ## State of the art type system

 <details role="note">
+it's not external checks, it's a type system proven to be sound
-all the interesting properties of dhall are thanks to the choice of a good type system.
+all the interesting properties of dhall are thanks to the choice
+of a good type system.
 </details>

 ---